angelalchen3/Contact-Center-SQL-Portfolio/README.md

 ## Background

-This repository contains anonymized SQL examples based on real analytics and data engineering work.
+This repository contains original, portfolio-build SQL that demonstrates common contact center analytics patterns using synthetic schemas.
-The queries demonstrate skills in data modeling, time-series analysis, compliance logic, IVR analytics, dialer performance measurement, and Snowflake SQL optimization.
+The queries demonstrate skills in data modeling, time-series analysis, compliance logic, and Snowflake SQL optimization.

 All scripts are fully redacted and use synthetic or generic naming conventions.
 The focus is on the underlying logic, not proprietary data.